Justintime50/python-template/README.md

 **GitHub configuration**

-1. Add a `PYPI_API_TOKEN` GitHub secret to your project so that automated releasing can occur from GitHub Actions to PyPI
+1. Add a `PYPI_API_TOKEN` GitHub secret to your project so that automated releasing can occur from GitHub Actions to PyPI and uncomment the final step on the `release` job in `.github/workflows/release.yml`